Core Crown & Total Crown

 Gross turnover = (terminated staff on permanent and fixed-term contracts who left for any reason)/ [(current year's headcount + previous year's headcount) / 2] x 100.

-The year of the survey.
-The HRC data collection is a snapshot of information as at 30 June of each year.
+The year of the data collection.
+The Workforce Data collection is a snapshot of information as at 30 June of each year.